armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-20.md

 ---

-Fixes
+## Fixes

-* Fixed a problem where CRs were not able to be deployed when using onlyNamespacedResources: true
+* Fixed an issue where custom resources were not able to be deployed when the parameter `onlyNamespacedResources` is set to `true`.